rjhowell44/getting.started/README.md

 This repository can be forked as a working example of using Testspace in the GitHub workflow.

-> [Sign-in](https://www.testspace.com/pricing.html) to Testspace with your GitHub credentials and create a free, open account to try this simple example.
+> [Sign-in](https://www.testspace.com/pricing.html) to Testspace with your GitHub credentials and create a `free` open account to try this simple example.